Android doesn’t natively support app rollbacks without certain workarounds. What can you do?

 The most important thing to know is this: You can’t simply roll back an app update on Android while also retaining existing settings, cache, and other data.
 Android doesn’t allow rolling apps back because there’s a chance it could cause other (possibly more serious) issues with app behavior.
 Newer versions of apps might support features not available in older versions, altering the app cache (potentially including how it’s stored or read).
 This means there’s a chance an older version will be unable to read the newer version’s cached data, causing the app to crash or misbehave.

-The exception here is with system apps — anything included in the Android OS, like the dialer, for example.
+The exception is system apps — anything included in the Android OS, like the dialer, for example.
 If you get a problematic app update (usually through the Play Store, so this primarily applies to GMS devices), you can roll this app back.
-However, the noteworthy thing here is that it doesn’t just roll back one version — it rolls it to the version that was bundled with the most recent Android OS build installed on the device.
-That means it could potentially go way back, presenting other challenges.
-But that has to be gauged on a case-by-case basis.
-It’s also worth noting that this will clear cache and data, same as uninstalling an app — you just won’t have to reinstall it to use it.
+However, this will still clear cache and data, same as uninstalling an app — you just won’t have to reinstall it to use it.
 This isn’t especially useful.

-Why app cache and data are important (and what they do)
+Why Android app cache and data are important (and what they do)

 Since we’ve already made it clear that app cache and data are crucial to an app’s behavior, it’s important to talk about what each one does.
 In the simplest terms:

 - App cache: This is where temporary files related to the app’s functionality are stored.
-Frequently cached data will decrease load times, searches, and more.
+Frequently cached data will decrease load times, speed up searching, and more.

-- App data: This contains downloaded or created files for all or part of the app’s content.
+- App data: This contains important app data.
 For example, the audio files are temporarily stored in the app data folder when you stream music.
-This is non-sensitive data but still only accessible to the app that created or downloaded it (unless it specifically saves in shared external directories).

 Of course, app data shouldn’t be confused with user-downloaded files.
 If you save an image in Chrome, for example, that is not part of app data.